Alison (song)

-"Alison" is a song written by and first recorded by Elvis Costello in 1977 for his debut album My Aim Is True on Stiff Records.
+"Alison" is a song written by and first recorded by English musician Elvis Costello in 1977 for his debut album My Aim Is True on Stiff Records.
 Costello claimed the song was written as an ode to a woman he saw working at a supermarket, though he has remained vague on the meaning.
 Though Costello's single never charted, it has become one of his most critically acclaimed songs.

 Linda Ronstadt, who covered the song and released her version in 1979, had a moderate hit with it.

 Background

 The song "Alison" was included on Elvis Costello's debut studio album My Aim Is True as the fifth track, and was released in 1977.
 As "Alison" was recorded before the Attractions formed, his backing band on the track was Clover.
 Costello has divulged little on the meaning of the song other than to say that it is about "disappointing somebody" and to deny suggestions that the lines "somebody better put out the big light" and "my aim is true" refer to murder.
 He has also declined to reveal who the song is about, writing in the liner notes for Girls Girls Girls, "Much could be undone by saying more."

 However, in his 2015 autobiography Unfaithful Music & Disappearing Ink, Costello wrote: "I've always told people that I wrote the song 'Alison' after seeing a beautiful checkout girl at the local supermarket.
 She had a face for which a ship might have once been named.
 Scoundrels might once have fought mist-swathed duels to defend her honour.
 Now she was punching in the prices on cans of beans at a cash register and looking as if all the hopes and dreams of her youth were draining away.
 All that were left would soon be squandered to a ruffian who told her convenient lies and trapped her still further".

 Costello has also said that the musical idea for the chorus, breaking up the line "I know this world is killing you", in a staccato fashion, derives from the manner that the line "Life ain't so easy when you're a ...", precedes the title refrain, on "Ghetto Child", by The Detroit Spinners.
 "Alison" is written in the key of E major.